 A: Because many Evangelical Christians know very little about the historic roots of their faith.
 Many just read the New Testament and then “jump” to Martin Luther, with little knowledge of what happened in between.
 Especially after Dan Brown’s “the Da Vinci Code,” I think it is vital to show the historical accuracy that is at the basis of our faith, as opposed to the strange sources of the 3rd century that Brown built his book on.
 I hope for this book to be an exciting story while also being apologetic, giving the reader a strong historic foundation for the validity of the Christian faith.
 I am also trying to disprove any kind of Christian antisemitism.

 Q: Do you have other published authors in your family?

 A: Yes!
 I thought you’d never ask.
 My grandfather, Heinrich Pollack, who fled from Berlin to Sweden in 1939, published his memoirs in German in 2007, “Deine Treue Ist Gross”.
 His grandfather, Saweli M. Perlmann, wrote a number of books on the Jews in China.
 He wrote in German, English and Hebrew (first ever book in Hebrew about China, published in London in 1911).
 My grandfather’s aunt, Erna Meyer, came to the British mandate to Palestine as part of the 4th immigration wave in the 1930s, and wrote for Wizo.
 She wrote the first ever cooking book in Hebrew (with English and German next to it) in 1936, where she encouraged “Zionist cooking”, telling the German Jewish housewives to use local products from kibbutzim rather than importing ingredients from nazi Germany.
-My sister, Taliah Pollack, is a published author in Sweden, and has written two books published in 2012 and 2018.
+My sister is a published author in Sweden.
 My great grandmother wrote books on the Hanseatic league in the area of what is today southern Sweden, and her son, my great uncle, wrote memoirs about living through WW2 on the outskirts of Dresden, published in the 1990s.
 Do I feel pressure to become a writer?
 No, not at all…

 Q: Which Bible translation are you using in the book?